cjacker/opensource-toolchain-bouffalo-lab/README.md

 ## Demo project

-The bl_mcu_sdk mainly use cmake and make to manage the project, and have it's own project management style, take [blink_demo](https://github.com/cjacker/opensource-toolchain-bouffalo-lab/tree/main/blink_demo) as example, the dir structure looks like:
+The bl_mcu_sdk mainly use cmake and make to manage the project, and have it's own project management style, take blink demos in this repo as example, the dir structure looks like:

 ```
 blink_demo